 When the economizer is activated during a free cooling call only, using any of the previously mentioned modes, a 0-10v analog signal will be sent to the economizer actuator.
-The actuator will then open and close the damper blades to maintain a supply air temperature of 45°F. If the economizer is active during optimized cooling mode, the actuator will maintain a supply air temperature of 45°F. When the supply air temperature increases, the damper will open and when the supply air temperature decreases, the damper will close.
+The actuator will then open and close the damper blades to maintain a supply air temperature of 55°F. If the economizer is active during optimized cooling mode, the actuator will maintain a mixed air temperature of 55°F. When the supply/mixed air temperature increases, the damper will open and when the mixed air temperature decreases, the damper will close.